USPS vs. UPS vs. FedEx – Which Carrier is Cheaper in 2024?

 Rates will vary based on dimensions, weight, delivery time, and shipping zones, but the following examples are an overview of what to expect from the major carriers.

-Please note: the following USPS rates are available through Shippo and are cheaper than what you’d pay at the Post Office.
-For FedEx and UPS, we’ll be referencing the online rates.
-If you sign up for a Shippo account, you can access even cheaper UPS rates than the ones listed below.
+Please note: Most of the following USPS, UPS, and FedEx rates are available through Shippo and are cheaper than what you’d pay at the Post Office or carrier store.
 Plus, there are no volume or coding requirements with a free Shippo account.
-Also, several carriers have been imposing COVID-19 surcharges, which are not reflected in the rate examples displayed here.
 Finally, consider signing up for our FedEx Advantage program, which saves users up to 29 percent with FedEx.
 Applying is free, so see if you qualify today.

 USPS vs. UPS vs. FedEx?
 Which is Cheaper for 5-day Delivery?

-To compare, USPS Priority Mail delivers in 1-3 business days while FedEx Home Delivery and UPS Ground deliver in 1-5 business days.
+To compare, USPS Priority Mail delivers in 1-3 business days while FedEx Ground Economy can take up to 5 days and UPS Ground Economy will also take up to 5 days.

 Which is the Cheaper Flat-rate Option—Fedex vs. USPS?

 Since UPS does not offer a flat-rate service, we’ll compare USPS vs. FedEx.
-Like we mentioned in our USPS postage rate charts, flat-rate boxes are great because they’re so easy to use.
-With USPS, you can get the boxes for free, and you’ll pay a flat rate to ship a package weighing up to 20 pounds anywhere in the U.S. between 1-3 business days.
+You can get USPS boxes for free, and you’ll pay a flat rate to ship a package weighing up to 20 pounds anywhere in the U.S. between 1-3 business days.
 FedEx One Rate also offers free boxes, and does not require you to weigh or measure shipments under 50 pounds with a time-definite 1-, 2-, or 3-day delivery.

 Which is Cheaper for Small, Lightweight Packages—USPS vs. UPS vs. FedEx?

 Small, lightweight packages tend to be the bread and butter of e-commerce businesses.
-If you’re looking to ship a package under one pound, you’ll likely want to consider the USPS First Class Package Service (FCPS).
-It caters to packages less than 1 pound, and has an average delivery of 1-5 business days.
+If you’re looking to ship a package under one pound, you’ll likely want to consider the USPS Ground Advantage™.
+It caters to packages less than 1 pound (as well as those weighing up to 70 lbs), and has an average delivery of 2-5 business days.